OData/RESTier/docs/server/method-authorization.md

 outlined in "Getting Started" to install the RESTier packages into your Unit Test project.
 The add the FluentAssertions package.

-Next, go back to your API.
-Expand Properties, double-click AssemblyInfo.cs, and add the following line to the very end:
-`[assembly: InternalsVisibleTo("{TestProjectAssembly}")]`, making sure you replace {TestProjectAssembly} with the actual assembly name.
+Next, go back to your API project.
+Expand the "Properties" node, double-click AssemblyInfo.cs, and add the following line to the very end of the file: `[assembly: InternalsVisibleTo("{TestProjectAssembly}")]`, making sure you replace {TestProjectAssembly} with the actual assembly name.
 This is important, because otherwise the tests won't be able to see the `protected internal` methods the authorization conventions use.

 ### Example

-Given the [Convention-Based Authorization](#convention-based-authorization) example, the tests below should have 100% code

-coverage, and should pass without any required changes.
+Given the [Convention-Based Authorization](#convention-based-authorization) example, the tests below should have 100% code coverage, and should pass without any required changes.

 ```cs